Interactive Components

 Redirection After a Signal

-$this->redirect('this') // redirects to the current presenter and action
+$this->redirect('this'); // redirects to the current presenter and action

-$this->redirect('click') // redirects to the 'click' signal of the same component
+$this->redirect('click'); // redirects to the 'click' signal of the same component

-$this->getPresenter()->redirect('Product:show'); // redirects to a different presenter/action
+$this->getPresenter()->redirect('Product:show'); // redirects to another presenter/action

 Persistent Parameters